What Is On-Page SEO? How To Optimize A Page

 - Identify that page as relevant to a search query or queries (i.e. a particular keyword or set of keywords);

-- Find that page useful and worthy of ranking well on a search engine results page (SERP).
+Find that page useful and worthy of ranking well on a search engine results page (SERP).

-Keywords, content, and on-site SEO
+Keywords, content, and on-page SEO

-To understand why keywords are no longer at the center of on-site SEO, it's important to remember what those terms actually are: content topics.
-Historically, whether or not a page ranked for a given term hinged on using the right keywords in certain, expected places on a website in order for search engines to find and understand what that webpage's content was about.
-User experience was secondary; simply making sure search engines found keywords and ranked a site as relevant for those terms was at the heart of on-site SEO practices.
+To understand why keywords are no longer at the center of on-page SEO, it’s important to remember what those terms actually are: content topics.
+Historically, whether or not a page ranked for a given term hinged on using the right keywords in certain, expected places on a website in order for search engines to find and understand what that webpage’s content was about.
+User experience was secondary; simply making sure search engines found keywords and ranked a site as relevant for those terms was at the heart of on-page SEO practices.

 Today, though, search engines have grown exponentially more sophisticated.
 They can extract a page’s meaning from the use of synonyms, the context in which content appears, or even just by paying attention to the frequency with which specific word combinations are mentioned.
 While keyword use still matters, prescriptive methods like using an exact-match keyword in specific locations a requisite number of times is no longer a tenant of on-page SEO.
 What is important is relevance.
 For each of your pages, ask yourself how relevant the content is to the user intent behind search queries (based on your keyword usage both on the page and in its HTML).

-In this way, on-site SEO is less about keyword repetition or placement and more about understanding who your users are, what they're looking for, and about what topics (keywords) can you create content that best fulfills that need.
+In this way, on-page SEO is less about keyword repetition or placement and more about understanding who your users are, what they’re looking for, and about what topics (keywords) can you create content that best fulfills that need.
 Pages that meet these criteria have content that is:

-- In-depth.
-"Thin" content was one of Google Panda's specific targets; today it's more or less assumed that content must be sufficiently thorough in order to stand a good chance at ranking.
+- In-depth.“Thin” content was one of Google Panda’s specific targets; today it’s more or less assumed that content must be sufficiently thorough in order to stand a good chance at ranking.

 - User-friendly.
 Is the content readable?
 Is it organized on your site in such a way that it’s easily navigable?
 Is it generally clean, or littered with ads and affiliate links?